 Significant and enduring challenges have complicated efforts to identify and understand the ecological effects of the Exxon Valdez oil spill on marine communities.
 These include i) a general lack of pre-spill data that restricts direct before-after comparisons of specific species or communities and ii) a substantial amount of spatial and habitat-driven variation of species and communities that confound direct comparison of oil exposed and unexposed areas.

-It is well known that exposure to petroleum contamination can have a wide-ranging effects on marine species.
+It is well known that exposure to petroleum contamination can have wide-ranging effects on marine species.
 Documented effects of petroleum range from the acute and direct (e.g. toxicological effects that cause serious injury or immediate death) to the gradual and indirect (modifications to physiological pathways and reproductive characteristics).
 In recent years, a consensus has developed indicating that even relatively low levels of exposure can have considerable fitness consequences for individuals (Collier et al., 1993; Hicken et al., 2011; Incardona et al., 2015).
 While detailed laboratory studies have repeatedly found negative consequences of petroleum related contaminants, connecting these excellent individual level studies to population or community level effect in natural populations has proven difficult

 (Awkerman et al., 2016; Peterson et al., 2003).